kal-kyokya/kal-kyokya/weeklyWorkLog/README.md

 ### 🏆 <b>3 Wins and/or Achievements</b>
 1. I expressed myself during all 3 training sessions the team had this week; from using my feet to using my words in order to maintain order and drive players towards calm and compusure as well as continuous efforts.
 I loved it.
 2. Discovered a new 'home laptop setup' that makes it possible for me to sit for 6-8 hours on my office chair and not feel strain in my lower back.
-3. Completed read of the entire Qur'an.
+3. Completed the read of the entire Qur'an.

 ### 🔭 <b>3 Fails & Lessons Learned</b>
 1. <b>Failure:</b> I, once again, did not start working on this 'weekly work log' on Sunday.<br />